 A little school with a big heart

-This cozy little school, situated in the picturesque village of Somerset West in the Helderberg* region of South Africa, started in 2006.
+This cosy little school, situated in the picturesque village of Somerset West in the Helderberg* region of South Africa, started in 2006.
 The aim was to provide a nurturing, small class environment to children who battle with barriers to learning.
 Currently there are 105 Afrikaans and English children between the ages of 5 and 14 in the school.

 Vergezicht is a Dutch word meaning “vista” and the school’s logo (ink well and quill) carries the message of learning and teaching.
 The motto is easy enough for the smallest child to read: